awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.CreateVPCDualStack.md

    + **Availability Zone** – Choose **us\-west\-2a**\.

      To avoid cross\-AZ traffic, make sure the DB instance and the EC2 instance are in the same Availability Zone\.
-   + Open **Additional configuration**, and make sure **Database port** uses the default value **3306**\.

 1. For the remaining sections, specify your DB instance settings\.
 For information about each setting, see [Settings for DB instances](USER_CreateDBInstance.md#USER_CreateDBInstance.Settings)\.

 ## Connect to your Amazon EC2 instance and DB instance<a name="CHAP_Tutorials.CreateVPCDualStack.Connect"></a>

-After your Amazon EC2 instance and DB instance are created in dual\-stack mode, you can connect to each one using the IPv6 protocol\.
+After you create your Amazon EC2 instance and DB instance in dual\-stack mode, you can connect to each one using the IPv6 protocol\.
 To connect to an Amazon EC2 instance using the IPv6 protocol, follow the instructions in [Connect to your Linux instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 To connect to your DB instance, follow the instructions in [Connecting to an Amazon RDS DB instance](CHAP_CommonTasks.Connect.md)\.

 ## Deleting the VPC<a name="CHAP_Tutorials.CreateVPCDualStack.Delete"></a>

 After you create the VPC and other resources for this tutorial, you can delete them if they are no longer needed\.

-If you added resources in the VPC that you created for this tutorial, such as Amazon EC2 instances or Amazon RDS DB instances, you might need to delete these resources before you can delete the VPC\.
+If you added resources in the VPC that you created for this tutorial, such as Amazon EC2 instances or DB instances, you might need to delete these resources before you can delete the VPC\.
 For more information, see [Delete your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html#VPC_Deleting) in the *Amazon VPC User Guide*\.

 **To delete a VPC and related resources**